History of the Minnesota Twins: 2021 season

 In 2021, the Twins would have a disappointing year as they finished last in the AL Central with a 73–89 record.
 The team was flagged with multiple injuries to many of their star players, including Byron Buxton, Michael Pineda, and Kenta Maeda.
 On July 30, the Twins traded ace pitcher José Berríos to the Toronto Blue Jays.

 2022 season

 In 2022, the Twins added pitchers Sonny Gray and Dylan Bundy and catcher Gary Sánchez.
+They also signed free agent shortstop Carlos Correa away from the Houston Astros.
 The first half of the season saw the Twins appear to have returned to their winning ways; on July 5, they were ten games above .500 and had a 4 1/2-game lead in the AL Central.
 However, the Twins stumbled through the rest of the summer and lost 14 of their last 20 games to finish third with a 78–84 record and miss the postseason for the second year in a row.

+2023 season

+In 2023, the Twins traded infielder Luis Arráez to the Miami Marlins for pitcher Pablo López and two minor league prospects.
+The Twins had a mediocre first half of the 2023 season, reaching the All-Star break with a 45–46 record, but had a resurgence in the second half to finish with an 87–75 record and the AL Central crown.
+They swept the Toronto Blue Jays in the Wild Card Series before losing to the Houston Astros in the Division Series.